anupbhowmik/BrightMate-Library-Database-Project/README.md

    - Rental History

 ## Features of the Admin app

 - Log In / Log Out - only Admins, Librarians & Library Assistants have access to Admin site.
 - Books
   - See All Books List
-  - Add Book
+  - Add New Book
   - Add Copies of an Edition
   - Edit Book Information
   - Delete Book
   - Search Book
 - Magazine
   - See All Magazines List
-  - Add Magazine
+  - Add New Magazine
-  - Edit Magazine
+  - Edit Magazine Information
 - Authors
   - See All Authors List
-  - Add Author
+  - Add New Author
-  - Edit Author
+  - Edit Author Information
   - Search Author
 - Publishers
   - See All Publishers List
-  - Add Publisher
+  - Add New Publisher
-  - Edit Publisher
+  - Edit Publisher Information
 - Rental History
   - Return Book
   - See Rental History List
+- Dues
+  - See Due List
+  - Clear Due
 - Employee
   - See All Employees List
   - Add Employee
-- Dues
+- Genre
-  - See Due List
+  - See Genre List
-  - Clear Due
+  - Add New Genre

 ## API Reference